 Hookworms – Detection and Treatment

 Hookworms in any animal can cause severe symptoms, though puppies and kittens are usually the most seriously affected.
 Hookworms can rapidly cause anemia by feeding on the blood of their hosts.
-Pale mucous membranes (gums) can be an indication of anemia, and animals may appear weak or a poor appetite.
+Pale mucous membranes (gums) can be an indication of anemia, and animals may appear weak or show a poor appetite.
 The blood loss into the intestines may cause the animal to have black, tarry stools, as well as vomiting and diarrhea.
 If allowed to continue untreated, growth in young animals can be stunted, and their coat may look dull and dry due to their inability to properly absorb nutrients into their damaged gut.
-Death, especially in young animals, can be a result of severe hookworm infestation.
+Death, especially in young animals, can result from severe hookworm infestation.

 Unfortunately, in some very young animals, hookworms may be present before detection is possible in the feces.
 Many breeders and shelters routinely deworm for hookworms as early as 2 weeks of age to ensure that if the parasite is present, it is eradicated.
 However, because of their tenacious nature, it is important to have young animals checked for hookworms (as well as other intestinal parasites) again at 8-12 weeks to ensure further treatment is not required.

-In young animals showing clinical signs of hookworms, more intensive care must be taken to both eradicate the worms, and correct the damage they have caused.
+In young animals showing clinical signs of hookworms, more intensive care must be taken to both eradicate the worms and correct the damage they have caused.
 Severely anemic puppies and kittens may require a blood transfusion to boost their red blood cell count to normal levels.
-IV fluids, as well as medications may be required to correct the effects of and prevent further episodes of vomiting and diarrhea.
-When the animal is more stable, deworming may then be performed, under medical supervision, to ensure a reaction does not occur when large numbers of parasites suddenly die off.
+IV fluids, as well as medications, may be required to correct the effects of and prevent further episodes of vomiting and diarrhea.
+When the animal is more stable, deworming may then be performed under medical supervision to ensure a reaction does not occur when large numbers of parasites suddenly die off.

 Share: